Remembrance - The Yorkshire Regiment, First World War

 2nd Lieutenant William DOWSON.

-He was wounded on 4 April 1918, and the letter (to his father) below recounts his movements in the preceding month or so to that date.
+He was wounded on 4 April 1918, and in a letter (to his father) below recounts his movements in the preceding month or so to that date.

-From the Green Howards Gazette, he was attached to the Rifle Brigade at the time he was wounded.
+His Pension Records Card indicates that he was attached to the Yorkshire Hussars, though the Green Howards Gazette states that he was attached to the Rifle Brigade when he was wounded.

 He died on 10 August 1920 aged 35.